pinterest/pymemcache/docs/getting_started.rst

 done by setting the ``hash_function`` argument in the ``RendezvousHash`` constructor.

-Rebalancing in the :class:`pymemcache.client.hash.HashClient` functions as'
+Rebalancing in the :class:`pymemcache.client.hash.HashClient` functions as
 follows:

 1. A :class:`pymemcache.client.hash.HashClient` is created with 3 nodes,